 Why are we doing it?

-We want to give more children aged under 11 easy access to nature by working with schools that meet one or more of our selection criteria (see below).
+We want to give more children up to age 11 easy access to nature by working with schools that meet one or more of our selection criteria (see below).
 We also want to give kids a say on the outdoor spaces where they play or spend time.
 We want to empower them by giving them the skills and knowledge to create and look after their new space.

 How does it work?

 Our experts deliver special assemblies to inspire pupils to think more imaginatively about their interactions with nature.
-We lead workshops where the children and staff can share their ideas for what they’d like to see in a new green space at their school.
+We lead workshops where the children can share their ideas for what they’d like to see in a new or improved green space at their school.
 We then help to bring their amazing ideas to life.

-To be eligible for our free Green School programme, a school must be located in South Yorkshire and meet one or more of the following selection criteria:
+Our Green School programme is for primary schools in South Yorkshire that meet one or more of the following selection criteria: